josephhjoo/buyeriq/README.md

 **AI-powered buyer research for M&A sell-side engagements.**

-Given a target company, BuyerIQ autonomously researches likely acquirers — both strategic buyers and private equity firms — using Claude with live web search, then ranks each contact by a confidence score based on source recency and verifiability.
+Given a target company, BuyerIQ autonomously researches likely acquirers, both strategic buyers and private equity firms, using Claude with live web search, then ranks each contact by a confidence score based on source recency and verifiability.
 Results are saved per user and exportable as CSV or PDF.

 🔗 **Live:** [buyeriq-n7wb.onrender.com](https://buyeriq-n7wb.onrender.com)